chillibasket/processing-grapher/README.md

 	1. You can then press the up or down buttons on each signal in the sidebar to move it to a different graph.
 	1. To change options (such as graph type, x-axis and y-axis scaling) for a specific graph, click on the graph you want to edit.
 The options for that graph are then shown in the sidebar.

-I will publish a full set of instructions and documentation on my website soon...
+A full set of instructions and documentation can be found on my website at: [https://wired.chillibasket.com/processing-grapher/](https://wired.chillibasket.com/processing-grapher/)
 </br>
 </br>